 You’ve probably run into some videos (whether they be on Twitch, YouTube, or another platform) that are nearly unwatchable due to their poor quality.
 From blurry images to terrible audio, these content creators have missed the mark in almost every way.

 When it comes to Twitch streaming, you’ll want to make sure to invest in a good streaming camera so viewers can see your reactions in real-time.
 More importantly, you should invest in a high-quality microphone to ensure that you’ll always have crystal-clear audio while gaming.
+Now, we wouldn’t recommend spending thousands on the microphone but don’t go for a headset and microphone hybrid either.
+Whilst a RIG 500HD PC Gaming Headset has awesome sound, you will certainly sound like a tin can on stream.
+Perhaps try something like the Blue Yeti Microphone or Samson G Track Pro.

 Most of the time, the real reason people watch live streams of video games is for the commentary.
 Being able to provide entertaining gameplay is important, but the most popular Twitch personalities (think Ninja or DrDisRespect) attract huge numbers of viewers with their entertaining banter and audience engagement.
 So much, that Ninja moved to Mixer a few months back and hundreds of thousands of fans followed just to keep watching him.

 However, don’t feel like you need to spend hundreds of dollars on new equipment.
 Instead, read reviews on popular sites like Amazon and invest in equipment you can afford.
+If you’re worried about your gameplay and are streaming from Xbox, you should also checkout the new Xbox One Elite 2 Controller which gives you many more paddles to key bind certain moves.

 Tip 2: Double-Check Your Internet Connection